-Notes to the Financial Statements
+Notes to the Financial Statements For the year ended 31 December 2021 1.

 Goods and Services Tax (continued)

 Cash flows are included in the Statement of Cash Flows on a gross basis.
 The goods and services tax components of cash flows arising from investing activities which are recoverable from or payable to the Australian Taxation Office are classified as operating cash flows.